tonijarjour/autorice/README.md

 ![hi](preview.png)

 This is an extremely simple autorice program.
-Heres a list of the stuff you get:
+Here's a list of the programs you get:

 * Emoji: Joypixels
 * MS Metric fonts: Croscore Fonts